department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <spand id="stationed-emea">

-#### If you're stationed overseas in Europe, African, or the Middle East (outside the Kaiserslautern Military Community)
+#### If you're stationed overseas in Europe, Africa, or the Middle East (outside the Kaiserslautern Military Community)
 Use BDD's “Fly-in” claim process to apply by fax or email before your in-person appointment.
 Follow these steps to use the Fly-in claim process:

 <ol class="process">